People usually tell the origin stories of their companies with a lot of flair and drama. But it’s typically a lot less sexy.

 What’s happened in the years since has been more than I could have imagined.

-The company grew, eventually moving upstream to enterprise clients, assisting their innovation departments execute on new-to-the-world businesses.
-Eventually it expanded even further, into more holistic, strategic growth advisory services.
+The company grew, eventually moving upstream to assist enterprise clients' innovation departments by executing on new-to-the-world businesses.
+Eventually it expanded even further into more holistic, strategic growth advisory services.

 At the same time, we saw an opportunity to create a new type of venture fund.
 One providing both cash and unique access to a team of operators.
 One with a novel no-fee management structure.